Roboy/anthropomorphic-dexterous-robotic-hand/README.md

 180 degrees to the corresponding pulse length with the following line of code: pulselength = map(degrees, 0, 180, SERVOMIN, SERVOMAX);

+# Upload the Code

+Upload the Code for the movement of the 5 Fingers: "first_prototype_5fingers.ino" to the Arduino.

+### Verify/Compile
+Checks your sketch for errors compiling it; it will report memory usage for code and variables in the console area.
+### Upload
+Compiles and loads the binary file onto the configured board through the configured Port.
+### Upload Using Programmer
+This will overwrite the bootloader on the board; you will need to use Tools > Burn Bootloader to restore it and be able to Upload to USB serial port again.
+However, it allows you to use the full capacity of the Flash memory for your sketch.
+Please note that this command will NOT burn the fuses.
+To do so a Tools -> Burn Bootloader command must be executed.
+### Export Compiled Binary
+Saves a .hex file that may be kept as archive or sent to the board using other tools.
+### Show Sketch Folder
+Opens the current sketch folder.
+### Include Library
+Adds a library to your sketch by inserting #include statements at the start of your code.
+For more details, see libraries below.
+Additionally, from this menu item you can access the Library Manager and import new libraries from .zip files.
+### Add File...
+Adds a source file to the sketch (it will be copied from its current location).
+The new file appears in a new tab in the sketch window.
+Files can be removed from the sketch using the tab menu accessible clicking on the small triangle icon below the serial monitor one on the right side o the toolbar.